AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 By default, **[!UICONTROL Include experiences]** is turned off.
 When selected, you have to define for which URLs you want to include experiences.

-You should only consider to include experiences when the following is applicable:
+Only consider to include experiences when the following is applicable:

-* The content on the site is driven by a URL only.
+* You can access the site content using public facing URLs only.
+Access to the site does not require personalized tokens, cookies or other mechanisms not available through the URL.
 * The pages on the site must be reproducible using the page URL.

 To include Experiences in a new or not implemented configuration: